ihouwat/shopping-list-app-live-backend/README.md

 # Quick Shopper
 Backend for shopping list app with Lauren, for personal use.
 Pairs with frontend [found here](https://github.com/ihouwat/shopping-list-app-live).

 This project is a live app I use personally, and I use it as a sandbox for practices like CI/CD, testing, security.
-For more, see [project goals](./projectGoals.md)
+For more, see [project goals](./projectGoals.md).

+Check out API docs with `/api-docs` endpoint.

 ## Setup